-A culinary trip to South America is not complete without trying these taste bud-tingling Venezuelan recipes!
+No culinary trip to South America is complete without these tastebud-tingling Venezuelan recipes!

-Venezuela is famous for its rich culture and majestic landscapes.
+Because while Venezuela is famous for its rich culture and majestic landscapes, its cuisine is pretty impressive, too.

-A classic Venezuelan dish typically contains corn, plantains, beans, and cheese.
+Many contain classic ingredients like corn, plantains, beans, and cheese.

 Flavored with a perfect blend of spices, these dishes will definitely sweep you off your feet.

-From appetizers to dessert, these Venezuelan dishes will be your new favorites.
+From appetizers to desserts, these authentic Venezuelan recipes will be your new favorites.

 It’s not a true trip to Venezuela without classic arepas.